vele616/monorepo/packages/jobboard/website/content/jobs/product-designer-plural-ai-Qtzzu.md

 jobType: "other"
 logoUrl: "https://jobboard-logos-bucket.s3.eu-central-1.amazonaws.com/plural-ai"
 companyWebsite: "https://plural.ai/"
-summary: "Plural AI is looking for a product designer that has experience in: experience in: #ui/ux, #branding, #office."
+summary: "Plural AI is looking for a Product Designer that has experience in: #ui/ux, #branding, #office."
 summaryBackup: "To apply as a product designer at Plural AI, you preferably need to have some knowledge of: #ui/ux, #branding, #office."
-featured: 20
+featured: 7
 ---

 ## Job description